 "We just want to thank our unit back home who allowed us to deploy together," the brothers stated.
 "It's an honor to serve our country, our state of California and to be a part of this rich Marauder tradition along with my brothers."

 By unitedweroll on Apr 21, 2014 | In Military News and Support

 Wednesday 04/23/14 6:00pm - 8:15pm Central (Repeat)

 Welcome Stardust Listeners -

-As always, we believe you will find our visits today to be informational, inspirational and a wonderful opportunity to meet members who are currently standing guard over our freedom.
-We hope that you will join us again next Tuesday, March 4th, for more new visits with members from our units.
+We believe you will find each of these outstanding visits to be inspirational, informational and a wonderful opportunity to meet members who are currently standing guard over our freedom and supporting those with whom they serve.

 United We Roll World Tour at Stardust Radio Network, Inc

 Tuesday 4/22/14 1:00pm

 Interview #1 (appr 1:11pm/6:11pm) - A1C Joe Wood

 Interview #2 (appr 1:40pm/6:40pm) - SrA Mike Flanagan